s-sasaki-earthsea-wizard/kuramoro-model-lt/slides-en/manuscript-en.md

 The average angular velocity of all oscillators becomes 0.
 This average angular velocity is called the mean field frequency.

-This means the entire system's distribution can be represented by g(0).
-For a standard normal distribution, g(0) equals 1/√(2π).
+This means the entire system's distribution can be represented by g of 0.
+For a standard normal distribution, g of 0 equals 1 divided by the square root of 2 pi.

 ## 21-Calculating the Critical Point

-Substituting values into our earlier equation, we can get
+Substituting values into our earlier equation, we can get K sub c approximately equals 1.596

-K_c ≃ 1.596

-This explains why rhythms synchronize with K=1.6 but not with K=1.59.
-K=1.6 just barely exceeds the critical point, enabling synchronization.
-Meanwhile, K=1.59 falls below the critical point, so synchronization doesn't occur.
+This explains why rhythms synchronize with K equals 1.6 but not with K equals 1.59.
+K equals 1.6 just barely exceeds the critical point, enabling synchronization.
+Meanwhile, K equals 1.59 falls below the critical point, so synchronization doesn't occur.

 This phenomenon, where properties change dramatically beyond a critical point, is called a "phase transition."